pitfail/pitfail-reports/report1/report1.rst

 .. figure:: ui-mockups/ui-welcome1
 	:scale: 50%

-Assuming the ticker symbol exists, the Pitfail slogan is replaced with a stock quote that indicates the stock's market value.
+Assuming the ticker symbol exists, the PitFail slogan is replaced with a stock quote that indicates the stock's market value.
 The user then chooses how many shares he or she wishes to purchase and clicks the "buy" button to confirm the purchase (this process of purchasing a stock is described in more detail when